These ten books will change the way you look at your customers and your business.

 3) Getting Things Done by David Allen

-Customer service is a hard job, and managing your time well can make the difference between a smooth support operation and critical customer emails slipping through the cracks.
-Help desk software can certainly help you manage support, but I haven’t found a better book out there than this one for building a solid foundation for stress-free productivity.
+Managing your time well can make the difference between easily serving up excellent customer service and letting critical customer emails slip through the cracks.
+Help desk software can certainly help you manage support, but no service team can function well without proper structure.
+I haven’t found a better book out there than this one for building a solid foundation for stress-free productivity.

 Most people feel best about their work the week before their vacation, but it’s not because of the vacation itself.
 What do you do the last week before you leave on a big trip?
 You clean up, close up, clarify, and renegotiate all your agreements with yourself and others.
 I just suggest that you do this weekly instead of yearly.